-If no PIPs are identified by the Environmental Specialist (as defined in Article 6.6.6) and based on a protocol outlined in Article 6.6.8 below, and soil pH values achieve the pH requirements for CCDD disposal (between 6.25 and 9.0), the Illinois Tollway will sign the completed LPC-662 Source Site Certification form developed by the DSE.
+If no PIPs are identified by the Environmental Specialist (as defined in Section 6.6.6) and based on a protocol outlined in Section 6.6.8 below, and soil pH values achieve the pH requirements for CCDD disposal (between 6.25 and 9.0), the Illinois Tollway will sign the completed LPC-662 Source Site Certification form developed by the DSE.

-The Illinois Tollway's Environmental Unit will supply the Construction Manager with the Illinois Tollway's completed and signed Form LPC-662 and any Form LPC-663 signed by the DSE's Environmental Specialist.
+LPC Forms are to be included as available documents, either directly or by reference, in the contract bid documents.
+If not available at the time of contract advertisement, the Illinois Tollway's Environmental Unit will supply the Construction Manager with the Illinois Tollway's completed and signed Form LPC-662 and any Form LPC-663 signed by the DSE's Environmental Specialist.